wp-plugins/ewww-image-optimizer-cloud/readme.txt

 All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes and probably countless others.
 If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

-= Optimize Almost Everything =
+= Optimize Everything Else =

 As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
-The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
+The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, GMedia galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
 Schedule optimization does NOT include Media Library images, because they are already optimized on upload.

 = NextGEN Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
 NOTE: Does not optimize thumbnails on initial upload for legacy (1.9.x) versions of NextGEN, but instead provides a button to optimize thumbnails after uploading images.

+= NextCellent Gallery =

+Features all the same capability as NextGEN, and is the continuation of legacy (1.9.x) NextGEN support.

 = GRAND Flash Album Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

-= BuddyPress =

-Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
-Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

 = Image Store =